sinanerdinc/mockpod/README.md

 2. **Configure proxy settings** – Point your system or browser proxy to the local server (default port is usually `8080`).
 3. **Create a Rule Set** – Define how specific requests should be intercepted and mocked.
 4. **Start the proxy** – Begin intercepting traffic.
+5. **Pin important requests** – Right-click any traffic entry and select **Pin** to keep it at the top of the list.
+Pinned entries are preserved when clearing traffic.

 ---